-Accutane is a form of vitamin A that also helps your skin renew more quickly.
+Accutane is a form of vitamin A that also helps renew your skin renew more quickly.
 It helps decrease the oil that is released in your skin.

-Accutane is primarily given after other acne medications or antibiotics have been used and have been unsuccessful in treating severe acne.
-It may also be used for other purposes not listed, but recommended by a doctor.
-Most people are prescribed Accutane after other medications or antibiotics have failed to treat symptoms.Warning if Pregnant
+Accutane is usually prescribed after other antibiotics or acne medications could not treat severe acne successfully.
+It could be used for other purposes not listed, but recommended by a doctor.
+Most patients are recommended to take Accutane after other medications or antibiotics have failed to treat symptoms.Warning if Pregnant

-Do NOT take Accutane if you are pregnant or planning to become pregnant.
-The pill can cause severe birth defects if the mother takes the medication during pregnancy.
-Even only one dose can cause major birth defects of the baby’s ears, eyes, face, skull, heart, and brain.Possible Side Effects
+Do NOT take Accutane if you are pregnant or plan to become pregnant.
+The medication can cause serious birth defects if a woman takes it while she's pregnant.
+Just one dose can cause serious defects of the heart, brain, face, and skull.Possible Side Effects

 Accutane also has other possible side effects after normal use.
-If you experience any of these side effects, contact your doctor immediately.
-Some possible side effects include:
+If you experience any of these side effects, seek medical attention immediately.
+They include:

 - Depressed mood